mmomtchev/igc-xc-score/README.md

 It can be used directly from the command-line, or as a library embedded in a web browser or an application.

-Currently only the FFVL scoring rules are implemented, but you can pass your own structure with scoring info.
+Currently only the FFVL and XContest scoring rules are implemented, but you can pass your own structure with scoring info.

-I plan to also add the XContest rules.

 Changing the multipliers or the closing distances is easy, adding new bounding algorithms is not.

+See *scoring-rules.config.js* if you want to modify the rules.

 ## Background